Athens in the Summer

 And also consider the Athens airport in 2000, which isn’t remodeled for the Olympics yet, so it still feels rather dated.
 And faded.
 And backwater.
 Hippie backpacker couples and their dogs are passed out in every corner of the airport in the 105-degree summer.
 Everyone smokes.
 Pollution is omnipresent.

 I drag my suitcase outside to an endless line of yellow taxis.
 The driver first in line, a short squat dude literally drenched in sweat through his dress shirt, said one word to me:

 “Street?”
 He asked, putting my suitcase into the trunk, chain smoking all the while.

 “Athinas 29,” I said.
 “Hotel Attalos.”

-None of this pain, however, seemed remotely as miserable as one particular American tourist family that paraded right in front of me.
-The husband wore a t-shirt and shorts, plus glaring white socks and athletic shoes that would have looked way oversaturated in Photoshop.
+None of this pain, however, seemed as miserable as one particular American tourist family that paraded right in front of me.
+The husband wore a t-shirt and shorts, plus glaring white socks and white athletic shoes that would have looked way oversaturated in Photoshop.
 This is usually how you can spot an American tourist in Europe, because no one else on the continent wears white socks.
 At least that was the case in 2000.

 The husband complained over and over that it was too hot.
 Way too hot.
 The kids didn't seem to mind.
 Their faces were filled with introverted curiosity, like they were continuously trying to figure out something in their heads.
 I knew that feeling because in my case it never went away as I got older.